 For those who live outside Chinatown, there are numerous options for commuting to work.
 The B and D trains stop at the Grand Street Station at Chinatown’s north border, while the 4, 6, J, M, Z, N, Q, R, and W trains pass through the Canal Street Station on the west side of Chinatown.
 Seven bus routes service the area.

 Walkers, bikers, and joggers can take advantage of the Manhattan Bridge to commute from Brooklyn, or the East River Greenway along FDR Drive when commuting from neighborhoods to the north or south.

 Chinatown Neighborhood & History

 In 2010, Chinatown became a historic district along with Little Italy.
 The neighborhood is filled with local attractions including Chatham Square, the Museum of Chinese in America, and the Mahayana Buddhist Temple.
-Columbus Park, Collect Pond Park, and Hester Street Playground are favorite outdoor community gathering spaces.
+Other notable landmarks include the Church of Transfiguration, a historic Catholic parish on Mott Street, and Confucius plaza at Division St. and Bowery.
+Columbus Park, Collect Pond Park, and Hester Street Playground are among favorite outdoor community gathering spaces in the neighborhood.

-Chinatown’s well-established restaurant culture that is known today for its abundance of authentic and inexpensive Chinese, bánh mì, bubble teas, and food markets.
+Chinatown’s well-established restaurant culture is known today for its abundance of authentic and inexpensive Chinese, bánh mì, dim sum, bubble teas, and food markets.
+Aside from restaurants, Chinatown is home to a multitude of produce shops, fish markets, jewlers, street vendors, and garment factories.
 Our team recommends Chinatown’s oldest dim-sum restaurant Nom Wah Tea Parlor, Bánh Mì Saigon Bakery, Mission Chinese, New York Noodletown, and 456 Shanghai Cuisine.
 For more options of what to see, do, and eat, check out our Best of Chinatown guide.